Philokane/dotfiles-3/SETUP.md

 - Ensure all settings and extensions are syncing
 - Repeat steps for Chrome Canary

-### Install Copy
+### Setup DropBox

-- Open Copy add
+- Open DropBox app
-- Login using credentials form LastPass
+- Login using credentials from LastPass
 - Setup sync
 - Symlink Documents, Code, Personal